Tunisia topped their African qualification group, narrowly holding off the DR Congo

 There are only seven members of the squad who play for teams in Europe and, although club football in Tunisia is among the strongest on the African continent, the lack of depth is a major concern for coach Nabil Maaloul.

 It is not uncommon for local coaches to be dismissed and replaced by high-profile foreign imports in the search for a Midas touch in the build-up to a World Cup.

 Qualifying is often the zenith of ambition for countries such as Tunisia and they are happy just to be along for the ride.
 Tunisia were the first African country to win a World Cup finals game, beating Mexico in Rosario in 1978 on their debut, but in 11 ties since, they have drawn four and lost seven.

 Will Wissam Ben Yedder be tempted to switch nationality?

 The French-born, 27-year-old Sevilla striker has been one of the standout players in this season’s Champions League in Europe and he has already reaffirmed his desire to make the France team.
-But although previously capped at under-21 level, his chances of going to the World Cup with Les Bleus are slim, meaning he might finally give in to Tunisia’s frequent pleas to come and play for them, given that his parents are both from the country.
+But although previously capped at under-21 level, his chances of going to the World Cup with Les Bleus are slim as he has been named as a reserve.
+He could have gone to the World Cup easily with Tunisia as both his parents are from there.